-- SCARP website

-- Student-Made graduate student handbook

-- UBC Library's page on Community and Regional Planning

-- Other resources listed in this handbook
+- SCARP website - Other student handbooks - UBC Library's page on Community and Regional Planning - Other resources listed in this handbook - SCARP Orientation, which occurs on the last week before the first week of classes, in West Mall Annex. - Check e-mail daily, otherwise important notices could be missed.